Landlords Guide to finding a great Property Manager

 7. How many properties do the managers look after?

 The property managers who look after too many properties may not have the time to devote attention to your property.
-Some busy agencies have 250 properties per property manager which is far too many to give your property individual attention.
-Our ratio is around 100 per property manager.
+Some busy agencies have 250 properties per property manager which are far too many to give your property individual attention.
+Our ratio is around 120 per property manager.

 8. Do you have staff available to show my property to prospective tenants 6 days a week?

-9. Do you have a system of checking prospective tenant’s credits worthiness, rental history, and their current employment?
+9. Do you have a system of checking prospective tenant’s creditworthiness, rental history, and their current employment?

 Ensure that your property manager subscribes to a major tenancy database and screens all prospective tenants carefully we subscribe to TICA.
 RP Data is also a useful Software Program used by Arnold Property.